nahmxp/Gen_Qa/README.md

 ### 1. User Management
 - User registration and authentication
 - Profile management
+- Three-tier role system: User, Enumerator, Admin
+- Admin can create users and assign roles
-- Role-based access (User/Admin)
+- Role-based access control throughout the platform

 ### 2. Problem Sharing
-- Users can share problems and issues
+- Users can share problems and issues with mandatory location
+- Automatic geolocation support with reverse geocoding
+- Location tracking with coordinates and map links
+- Status tracking (open, in-progress, closed)
+- Users can view their submitted issues and status
+- Admin remarks/feedback visible to users

+### 3. Query Collection System
+- Enumerators can collect queries from the field
+- Detailed query information: person name, contact, location, category, urgency
+- Query status tracking (collected, reviewed, in-progress, resolved)
+- Enumerators and admins can view their collected queries
-- Community engagement with problems
+- Location tracking with coordinates and map integration
-- Admin moderation and management
+- Admin remarks/feedback on queries

-### 3. Admin Dashboard
+### 4. Admin Dashboard
-- User management
+- User management with role assignment
+- Issue management with status updates and remarks
-- Problem/issue management
+- Query management with status updates and remarks
+- View all issues and queries
-- Analytics and reporting
+- Add admin remarks/feedback on issues and queries

+### 5. User Tracking
+- **My Submitted Issues**: Users can view their submitted issues with status and admin remarks
+- **My Query Submissions**: Enumerators and admins can view their collected queries with status and admin remarks
+- Real-time status updates
+- Location details with map links

+### 6. Admin Remarks System
+- Administrators can add optional feedback/remarks on issues
+- Administrators can add optional feedback/remarks on queries
+- Remarks visible to users on their submitted issues
+- Remarks visible to enumerators on their collected queries
+- Yellow-highlighted section for easy identification

-### 4. User Experience
+### 7. User Experience
 - Clean, intuitive interface
 - Dark/Light theme toggle
 - Responsive mobile design
+- Location-based features with geolocation API

 ## 📁 Project Structure